 Sabes Bar, which has a lounge area and pool table

-Although the presence of many cameras in Trujillo and Huanchao have strongly improved the safety, it is still not recommendable to walk as a woman alone on the empty beaches in the north of Huanchaco, past the last houses, or to the south, past by Parador Turístico Quibisich.
+Huanchaco is a small town, and the presence of municipal security cameras and police ensure the area is generally safe.
+Nevertheless, it is not recommended for women to walk alone on the empty beaches past the town boundaries (In the north of Huanchaco, past the last houses, or to the south, past by Parador Turístico Quibisich).

 The best way to get from Trujillo to Huanchaco depends on where you arrive/ depart from in Trujillo.
-If you arrive with Cruz del Sur, Oltursa, Civa, Tepsa, or Emtrafesa Bus, then you can take for S/.1.50 Soles the Huanchaco mini bus/ combi B from Avenida España to Huanchaco.
-Note: watch your luggage, because these busses and combi’s are often quite full.
-You can also take a taxi for S/.15 to max.
-S/.20, depending on what time it is.
+If you arrive with Cruz del Sur, Oltursa, Civa, Tepsa, or Emtrafesa Bus, then you can take for S/.2.00 Soles the Huanchaco minibus/ combi B from Avenida España to Huanchaco.
+Note: watch your luggage, because these busses and combis are often quite full.
+You can also take a taxi from S/.15 to S/.20, depending on what time it is.

-If you arrive with Linea or Ittsa Bus you can take bus/ combi H for S/.1.50, or again a taxi for the same prices mentioned earlier.
+If you arrive with Linea or Ittsa Bus, you can take bus/ combi H for S/.2.00, or again a taxi for the same prices mentioned earlier.

-If you arrive at the new Terrapuerto bus terminal South of Trujillo, then it is best to not be bothered by trying to go by bus, since you will have to switch busses, and again, it can be busy in the bus.
-A taxi from Terrapuerto to Huanchaco will cost S/.20 to max.
-S/.25 for the taxi.
+If you arrive at the new Terrapuerto bus terminal South of Trujillo, then it is best not to be bothered by trying to go by bus, since you will have to switch busses, and again, it can be busy in the bus.
+A taxi from Terrapuerto to Huanchaco will cost from S/.20 to S/.25 for the cab.
 When you arrive by plane in Trujillo, the airport is located right between Trujillo y Huanchaco.
-A taxi will cost between 10 to max 15 Soles for the taxi.
-If you want to go by local bus you will have to turn left after leaving the airport and walk for about 500 m to the main road.
-The bus is just 1 Sol.
+A taxi will cost between 10 and 15 Soles for the cab.
+If you want to go by local bus, you will have to turn left after leaving the airport and walk for about 500 m to the main road.
+The bus is just 1.5 Sol.